BrunoSilvaAndrade/python-config-parser/README.md

 just calling the Config without args like that:

 ```
-from jsonconfigparser import Config, ConfigException
+from pyconfigparser import Config, ConfigException

-config = Config() #At this point you already have the configuration properties in your config object
+config = Config.get_config() #At this point you already have the configuration properties in your config object
 ```

 CONTRIBUTE
 ----------

-Fork https://github.com/BrunoSilvaAndrade/python-json-config-parser/ , create commit and pull request to ``develop``.
+Fork https://github.com/BrunoSilvaAndrade/python-config-parser/ , create commit and pull request to ``develop``.